 Cockroaches are some of the most unsightly and dangerous pests to inhabit your home.
-In fact, most of the questions I get asked every day are about cockroaches.
-However, I’ve found that many people who have cockroaches in their house have no idea what attracted the roaches in the first place.
+However, I’ve found that many people who have cockroaches in their homes have no idea what attracted the roaches in the first place.
 And when you don’t know what is attracting pests to your home, you’ll have a harder time ever getting rid of them.

-So, what attracts cockroaches in your home?
-Crumbs, dirty dishes, and food left out are some of the biggest things that draw in roaches to come to your home.
+So, what attracts cockroaches to your home?
+Crumbs, dirty dishes, and food left out are some of the biggest things that attract roaches into your home.
 Open gaps, holes, and crevices in your house may provide routes for roaches to get inside.
 Neighbors who have recently had roach extermination services, unfortunately, may find that the pests seek refuge in nearby houses.

 If you’re worried about what is attracting roaches to your house, you shouldn’t worry any longer!
 We are going to identify some things that attract roaches to your home, and how to get rid of them.
-I will also recommend some products you can get from Amazon to use against cockroaches.
-After all, absolutely nobody wants roaches in their home.
+After all, absolutely nobody wants roaches in their homes.

 There are a variety of factors that might be responsible for bringing roaches to your home.
 There may even be multiple things in one house at one time that are inviting to cockroaches.
 When you discover what things are attracting cockroaches to your home, then you will be one step closer to figuring out how to get rid of them.